Arkansas execution drugs intended for surgery, heart issues

 A typical dose is 20 milliequivalents delivered over several hours.
 Arkansas plans to use 240 mEq immediately after the inmate is injected with vecuronium bromide.

-The director of the Arkansas Department of Correction, Wendy Kelley, testified this week that Arkansas was not charged for its current supply of potassium chloride.
-She said the supplier wished to remain anonymous and did not want to generate a bill of sale to decrease the risk of being identified.
-According to Baker's order, Kelley said Arkansas did not obtain its execution drugs directly from any manufacturer, though she wouldn't say who provided the drugs, citing a state law that allows her department to keep most execution information secret.
+The director of the Arkansas Department of Correction, Wendy Kelley, testified last week that Arkansas was not charged for its current supply of potassium chloride.
+She said the supplier wished to remain anonymous and did not want to generate a bill of sale so there would be a smaller chance of being identified.

-The Associated Press previously determined, using package labels, who made the state's supply of midazolam and vecuronium bromide.
-Drugmaker Fresenius Kabi intervened in the lawsuit before Baker, saying it believed that potassium chloride Arkansas obtained last month came from its factory.
-It objects to its use in executions.
+Fresenius Kabi USA, a subsidiary of the German company Fresenius Kabi, said last week that it appeared to have manufactured the potassium chloride the state plans to use.

 Comments